lsw4cq/statmodels/README.md

 3. Figured out the map for accessing the information I needed
 4. Wrote code that iterated through the station data and pulled POIs for each station
 5. Created a dataframe with parsed data
-6. Checked for duplicates
-    * Duplicates were found.
-The only difference between the duplicates was the distance from the station so all were eliminated and distance can no longer be used reliably as a method of analysis for the Yelp data.
+### EDA
+1. Outlined basic data to check for outliers and get a sense of the dataset individually and then when merged as well.
+2. Created graphs and images to visualize the data.
+### Model Creation
+1. I opted to create a model based on empty bikes and ratings from foursquare and yelp and also if the location was a school or a bar.

 ## Results
-I found that there might be a correlation between yelp rating and free bikes but honestly I think it's a fluke since there aren't a lot of free bikes and it's random.
-Working with such a small dataset doesn't give way for good data.

-I also learned that getting the data into a state to be analyzed is signifcant.
+According to my model, there is a signifant correlation between ratings from yelp and foursquare and whether there are free bikes available.
+This can be seen in the low p-value.

+The r squared value is quite low.
+This means that as a whole my model isn't really going to be accurate.

+There is no correlation between available bikes and schools.
+Which is not surprising since most school kids don't share their bikes.

+I tried to change the model into a regression model using Logistic regression but the varying amount of rows that were schools vs bars made the model unusable.

 ## Challenges
-Yelp's categories does not include a generic office category so I used various other categories to try and collect that same data as foursquare.
+Foursquare had a lot of blank data which made it difficult to hold onto a lot of their input.

 The biggest challenge wasn't the code but getting a handle on the data and making sure that what I wanted to come in was coming in.
-I really struggled with keeping all of the data straight and making sure that I wasn't making too many API calls.
+I really struggled with keeping all of the data straight.

+The API call build was challenging at first but once I got the call right, I didn't have to keep making calls and it was fine.
 ## Future Goals
-If I had more time I would have used a different city.
-I realized once I had been working on the project for awhile that the bike data wasn't awesome for what I wanted to look at and see.
+If I had more time and brain power, I would have spent more time on figuring out the stretch activity.